MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/powershellget-3.x/Microsoft.PowerShell.PSResourceGet/Update-PSModuleManifest.md

 ### -RequiredAssemblies

-Specifies the assembly (`.dll`) files that the module requires.
-Enter the assembly file names.
-PowerShell loads the specified assemblies before updating types or formats, importing nested modules, or importing the module file that is specified in the value of the **RootModule** key.
+Specifies the assembly (`.dll`) files required by the module.
+PowerShell loads the specified assemblies before updating types or formats, importing nested modules, or importing the module file specified in the **RootModule** key.

-Use this parameter to specify all the assemblies that the module requires, including assemblies that must be loaded to update any formatting or type files that are listed in the **FormatsToProcess** or **TypesToProcess** keys, even if those assemblies are also listed as binary modules in the **NestedModules** key.
+Use **RequiredAssemblies** for assemblies that must be loaded to update any formatting or type files that are listed in the **FormatsToProcess** or **TypesToProcess** keys, even if those assemblies are also listed in the **NestedModules** key.

 ```yaml
 Type: System.String[]